dennishall/CSS-Style-Guide/readme.md

 1. When using sprites or other image-replacement styling, include fallback text content as appropriate (it is usually appropriate) – think “alt tag”
 1. Use *property to target ie6+7, follow with _property to exclusively target ie6 if needed.
 Although “hacks” are hotly debated, they preserve specificity and facilitate maintainability.
 1. Specify units for non-zero properties (0 is 0, but 1 can be px, em, in)
-1. Do not specify a unitsfor zero (i.e., “0px” is bad)
+1. Do not specify a unit for zero (i.e., “0px” is bad)
 1. Use ids for content that will never repeat per page, use classnames for elements that do repeat per page – as needed for either.
 1. Favor classnames over ids.
 1. Judiciously choose whether to use descendant selectors or namespaced classnames.
 The performance overhead of descendant selectors is negligible.